Data-at-the-museum-capstone/capstone/README.md

 ## <a name="project_description"></a>Project Description:
-The purpose of this project is to have a purpose

-Goal 1: This is the first Goal

-Goal 2: This is the second Goal
+The NY Metropolitan Museum classifies roughly 2400 of their 480,000 items as ‘Highlights’.
+Our team used supervised and unsupervised learning techniques to determine what factors contribute to an item being a highlight, and created a model to predict whether an item in the collection should be identified as such.
+This model could be used by the Met to determine what pieces to feature in upcoming exhibitions, or by other museums to identify what underappreciated items to request on loan for their galleries.

 [[Back to top](#top)]

 ***
-## <a name="planning"></a>Project Planning:
+## <a name="outline"></a>Project Outline:

-### Project Outline:
-- Acquire data
+- Data Acquisition from the Metropolitan Museum Open Access page
-- Perform initial data exploration
+- Initial data exploration
 - Clean and prepare data
-- Clearly define
+- Define what factors contribute to an artwork being a highlight
-- Establish a baseline accuracy.
+- Establish a baseline for evaluating model accuracy
-- Train  models.
+- Create and train predictive models
 - Evaluate models

-- Document conclusions, takeaways, and next steps in the Final Report Notebook.
+- Document conclusions, takeaways, and next steps

 [[Back to top](#top)]
 ***